alehlavacka/ai-data-review-samples/README.md

 ---

-Created as part of professional development in AI data review and structured annotation workflows.
+Created as part of my transition into AI data review and labeling work.